PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics

 \subsection{Graph Reconstruction}

-In this phase, we need to reconstruct the whole graph based on the perturbed degree information and edge count between communities.
+In this phase, we reconstruct the whole graph based on the perturbed degree information and edge count between communities.
 Due to the different perturbation strategies of the extracted nodes within and outside the community, it is improper to adopt the same reconstruction method for these two types of edges.
-Therefore, we initially utilize distinct reconstruction methods for intra-community and inter-community connections and then apply post-processing to the generated graph.
-The detailed process is shown in~\autoref{algorithm:graph_recons}.
+Hence, we initially utilize distinct reconstruction methods for intra-community and inter-community connections and then apply post-processing to the generated graph.
+The detailed process is in~\autoref{algorithm:graph_recons}.

-For the intra-community edges, on the basis of perturbed $\hat D_i^t$, we utilize the CL model~\cite{aiello2000random} to generate the subgraph in each community, which can effectively recover the degree information and satisfy the power-law distribution.
-Assuming that $\hat{d}$ is the perturbed degree sequence within the community $C_a$, the connection probability between node $x$ and node $y$ within the community $C_a$ is as follows.
+For the intra-community edges, we utilize perturbed $\hat D_i^t$ to generate the subgraph in each community.
+Assuming that $\hat{d}$ is the perturbed degree sequence within the community $C_a$, the connection probability between node $x$ and node $y$ within $C_a$ is as follows.